-- You’ve Had Problems With Corporate Debt Collection Services In The Past
+- You’ve Had Issues with Corporate Debt Collection Services in the Past

-- Your Business Works In Countries With Political Risks
+- Your Business Operates In Countries with Political Risks

-Political risk coverage is a common add-on to trade credit insurance policies.
-It protects your company in the event of civil unrest, civil war, banking and monetary issues, regulatory changes and other political risks that may cause your business partners to default on their payments.
+Trade credit insurance protects your business in the event of political hurdles, such as civil war, regulatory changes, banking and monetary issues, and other political problems that can make your customers not clear their debt.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.